Aouidate/aouidate.github.io/_posts/2025-07-08-Encoding_Sterochemistry.md

 - **MapChiral (MinHashed Atom-Pair Chiral)**

 <div style="text-align: justify;">
-We then calculated the similarity between the fingerprints of the two enantiomers at different radii for Morgan and MapChiral.
+<p>We then calculated the similarity between the fingerprints of the two enantiomers at different radii for Morgan and MapChiral.
 (Note: Topological Torsion does not use a radius parameter.)
-If a fingerprint is sensitive to stereochemistry, the similarity between R- and S-thalidomide should be less than 1.0.
+If a fingerprint is sensitive to stereochemistry, the similarity between R- and S-thalidomide should be less than 1.0.</p>
 </div>

 ```python